Note: This is a simplified, quick version of our project creation docs. For full information, refer to this page:

-Unitlab centralizes dataset management by streamlining data ingestion, storage, and maintenance.
+Unitlab Annotate centralizes dataset management by streamlining data ingestion, storage, and maintenance.
 It ensures datasets remain consistent and accessible, promoting collaboration and reproducibility.
-As a centralized platform, Unitlab allows annotators to label and annotate images efficiently.
+As a centralized platform, Unitlab Annotate allows image annotators to label and annotate images efficiently for your computer vision projects.
 This feature is linked to the project.

-Let’s walk through how to set up a project on Unitlab.
+As you can imagine, projects are the entry point for creating datasets.
+Therefore, let’s walk through how to set up a project on Unitlab Annotate.

 Setting up an account